qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

   'Point'

 There is also a helper function
-:func:`isMultipart` to find out whether a geometry is multipart or not.
+:meth:`isMultipart() <qgis.core.QgsGeometry.isMultipart>` to find out whether a geometry is multipart or not.

-To extract information from geometry there are accessor functions for every vector type.
-How to use accessors
+To extract information from a geometry there are accessor functions for every vector type.
+Here's an example on how to use these accessors:

 .. code-block:: python